arg0WAK/Hackintosh-UEFI-MSI-B760-13900K/README.md

 DSDT's & SSDT's are tables present in your firmware that outline hardware devices like USB controllers, CPU threads, embedded controllers, system clocks and such.
 A DSDT(Differentiated System Description Table) can be seen as the body holding most of the info with smaller bits of info being passed by the SSDT(Secondary System Description Table).

-The following items are required for motherboards after B300 series
+The following items are required for motherboards later B300 series

 - ACPI/SSDT-EC-USBX.aml
 - ACPI/SSDT-AWAC.aml